Sam Katz (American politician): Political career

 In 1994, Katz campaigned for Governor of Pennsylvania in a primary race that featured Congressman Tom Ridge, State Attorney General Ernie Preate and Mike Fisher.
 Even though Katz had endorsements from the Philadelphia newspapers, and State Auditor General Barbara Hafer, Katz finished third in the four-way primary, receiving little support outside Philadelphia.

-As of the 2022 election cycle, Katz is a registered Democrat.

 1999

 1999 was the year in which Katz emerged from the Republican field, running unopposed in the GOP primary for mayor.
 He was selected as the candidate to run for mayor against city council president John Street who withstood a negative advertising barrage to win a divisive Democratic primary.

 Katz, running as a moderate to liberal Republican, ran on a platform of cutting the high wage taxes in the city and bringing back businesses which had fled.
 Street ran citing his support of the Rendell administration's policies which many had felt rescued the city from a financial crisis.
 With a 75% voter registration advantage for the Democratic Party, Katz faced an uphill battle.

 The race turned out to be racially divisive with Street holding 94% support of the African-American majority wards and Katz boasting support from about 80% of the white-majority wards.
 Although both of the city's major daily newspapers, the Philadelphia Inquirer and the Philadelphia Daily News endorsed Katz's candidacy, in the end, Street held on to a slight 7,200-vote plurality on election day.
 This is the closest that a Republican has come in recent memory to winning a mayoral election.

+Between the 1999 and 2003 campaigns for mayor, he was the CEO of Greater Philadelphia First.